 When I was a girl, I had a strong role model in my life: my aunt Adriana.
-In 2007, she was detained and I found out she worked as an agent at DINA (Dirección de Inteligencia Nacional) in Pinochet’s secret police, which has often been compared to the Gestapo of Nazi Germany.
-My aunt claims to have never seen or participated in any instances of torture, but nevertheless she flee to Australia to avoid trial.
-In the hope that I can prove my aunt’s innocence, I made my own inquiries and started filming.
+In 2007, she was detained, and I found out she worked as an agent at DINA (Dirección de Inteligencia Nacional) in Pinochet’s secret police, which has often been compared to the Gestapo of Nazi Germany.
+My aunt claims to have never seen or participated in any instances of torture, but nevertheless, she fled to Australia to avoid trial.
+In the hope that I could prove my aunt’s innocence, I made my own inquiries and started filming.
 I interviewed experts, former DINA colleagues, and family.
-There are conflicting stories provided by my aunt Adriana, human rights organizations, colleagues, and the press, but….who is saying the truth?
+There are conflicting stories provided by my aunt Adriana, human rights organizations, colleagues, and the press, but… who is telling the truth?

 As her family’s worst nightmare unfolds on screen, Orozco’s Adriana’s Pact bridges the divide between emotion, memory, and history.